Faq's

 It is during the first two months that our lawyers will carry legal work to set up your DMP plan and deal with the harassments.

 Whether you are on a DMP or not, you would still pay interest on your loans.
-After going onto a DMP we are asking your creditors to accept reduced EMI and in most cases after you had defaulted on the original agreement with the creditors.
-So initially your creditors are not going to freeze your interest until they are satisfied that you will maintain the new arrangements, and as per RBI’s advice, we will be requesting the creditors to freeze interest and charges which will be to their discretion.
+After going onto a DMP, we are asking your creditors to accept reduced EMI, and in most cases, after you had defaulted on the original agreement with the creditors.
+So initially your creditors are not going to freeze your interest until they are satisfied that you will maintain the new arrangements.

 23. Can I pay my fees after 2 months?